Coronavirus (Covid-19) Updates

 After your test you must wear a face mask and GO HOME and self-isolate until you have your test result.
 If you test positive for COVID-19, whether or not you have symptoms, you need to self-isolate.
 You will be contacted by a public health worker for advice on the next steps.

-You are still required to wear a face mask when attending the medical centre
+You are required to wear a face mask when attending the medical centre.

-From 11.59pm on Sunday 17th January 2021, face masks will no longer be mandatory in all public indoor settings.
-For all adults and children aged 12 years or older in Victoria , face masks continue to be mandatory in the following locations:
+For all adults and children aged 12 years or older in Victoria face masks now must be worn in the following settings:

 - on public transport